Mohammadbinshahid/Team4_Capstone_Project/README.md

 * https://www.transtats.bts.gov/ONTIME/
  * **Description**: This is the flight data source that we are using for training and testing our machine learning model.
 * https://openweathermap.org/forecast5
 * **Description**: This is the weather forecast data sources that we are using for training and testing our machine learning model.
+We are using the "5-Day Weather Forecast" API for the weather data since it is the only free API provided by [OpenWeather](https://openweathermap.org/price).

 **Questions to Answer**:
 *

 **Presentation Link**: [Will be included in a few weeks]

+<a name="github"></a>
 ### GitHub

 **Branches**: